This Month in a Nutshell

 Weed Control

-Any application of weed killer after about the middle of this month is going to have a very limited effect so if you need some weed control get onto it straight away.
-If you've been diligent with your weed control and only have a few weeds then try a last squirt with a Ready to Use Weed Killer or manually removing them.
+Any application of weed killer after about the middle of this month is going to have a minimal effect so if you need some weed control get onto it straight away.
+If you've been diligent with your weed control and only have a few weeds, try a last squirt with a Ready to Use Weed Killer or manually remove them.

-See Weed Identification for more detail and control methods.
+See Weed Identification for more details and control methods.

 Moss Control